 I don't know yet where this all leads me, other than it leads me to live with my guiding values at my core.
 If I let myself go after life and kindness, everything will be as it is meant to be.

-In case you missed it, Victoria wrote about Thing-finding on her blog last week.
+Victoria wrote about Thing-finding on her blog.
 In it she says,

 Finding your Thing is like walking at night with a flashlight.
 You can see only so far ahead of you.
 If you want to see farther away, you have to take at least one step forward.
 In other words, you’re going to have to step into something that interests you before you really know if it’s your Thing.